hngi/team_STYX-FinancialTracker/README.md

 For Visitors:
 Dear esteemed visitor, welcome.
 The financial app helps you to track your expenses and keep report of how you manage you money.
-1. Visit our url at http://styx.afroblogit.com/financetracker
+1. Visit our app at http://styx.afroblogit.com/financetracker to begin
-2. Register with unique username and valid email
+2. Register with unique username, phonenumber and valid email
 3. Update your profile details
-4. Always input both your income and expenses
+4. Always input both your income and expenses as you spend.
 5. Remember to refer us!
 Thanks.

 For Contributors